Purina's Beneful brand dog food is causing dogs to become ill and die. See Example(s)

 If Purina has chosen to turn a blind eye to this and the FDA does not issue a recall, then we have a responsibility to get the word out before another innocent animal has to endure what our best friend had to endure.

-In response to such rumors, Nestle/Purinaa sent us the following statement:
+In response to rumors in 2013, Nestle/Purina sent us the following statement:

 Beneful is a high quality, nutritious product that millions of dogs enjoy every day.
 We are aware of some recent unsupported and misleading allegations circulating on-line and in social media, which can cause undue concern and confusion among consumers.
 There are no known product issues with Beneful dog food.
 Our products are formulated by professional pet nutritionists and veterinarians and are produced under quality standards that are among the strictest in the United States.
 Each of our U.S. facilities where Beneful is made have on-site quality assurance laboratories and staff.
 We have a comprehensive food safety program, and we test and monitor to help ensure product quality and safety.